kant/OpenSourceCoronavirusProjects/README.md

 PEEP valve
 https://youtu.be/HEfCRcew_pk

+CPAP is not recommended for use with COVID patients as it can possibly aerosolize the virus

 # Prototype Testing
 Several different independent people should test the latest version of an individual design before bringing a prototype to a medical expert to review it